Sony WF-1000XM4 review

 Android users will be pleased to hear the Sonys are compatible with Fast Pair so you can get up and running with minimal fuss.
 You receive a battery notification pop-up on your smartphone when they power up and you can even track their location down using the Google Find My Device app.

 Unfortunately, iOS users don’t get any such pairing perks, but all you need to do to start pairing is open the case and take the headphones out.
-At launch, Multipoint Bluetooth wasn't enabled on the WF-1000XM4.
-This tech allows you to connect the headphones to two different Bluetooth devices simultaneously, which can come in handy if you’re working on a laptop but still want to be connected to your phone.
-The feature finally arrived on the earbuds as part of a firmware update which dropped at the end of February 2023.
+At launch, Multipoint Bluetooth (allows you to connect the headphones to two different Bluetooth devices simultaneously) wasn't enabled on the WF-1000XM4 but did finally arrive as part of a firmware update which dropped at the end of February 2023.

 In terms of stability, we use an Apple iPhone 12 and Macbook for the bulk of our testing and find the connection to be rock solid with no dropouts, even in more built-up areas.